cloverzrg/cloud9-docker/README.md

 ### simple
 ```
 docker run -d -p 80:80 cloverzrg/cloud9 --auth username:password
+# use -a : to force no login
 ```
 You don't need to read the following if you just try it .